7 Common Website Speed Test Warnings and How to Fix Them

 D. Image optimization

-Un-optimized images could be the another reason for your high server response time.
+Un-optimized images could be another reason for your high server response time.
 Scale and optimize your images to load them faster across devices.

 2. Leverage browser caching

-If you are getting leverage browser caching warning on GTMetrix, here is an easy way to remove the message for files hosted in your server: Install WP Rocket
+If you are getting leverage browser caching warning on GTmetrix, here is an easy way to remove the message for files hosted in your server: Install WP Rocket

 Any WordPress plugin is helpless in this case.
-Even though, WP Rocket can handle Google Analytics and Facebook Pixel scripts.
+Even though WP Rocket can handle Google Analytics and Facebook Pixel scripts.
 So you won’t get leverage browser caching warning for them.

 Open your .htaccess file from the root directory.
 Click on edit and enter this code for Apache servers,